I am an experienced psychotherapist and have had a private practice in Guildford in Surrey for over twelve years.

 As well as helping people with difficult emotions and life experiences, I also have extensive experience and specialist training to work with Eating Disorders.
-I work with individuals (aged 16+) and families.
-I offer FBT (Family Based Treatment), MANTRA (Maudsley Anorexia Nervosa Treatment for Adults), CBT-E (Cognitive Behavioural Therapy for Eating Disorders), CFT (Compassion Focused Therapy), MI (Motivational Interviewing), and psychoeducation.
+I work with individuals (aged 18+) I offer CBT-E (Cognitive Behavioural Therapy for Eating Disorders), CFT (Compassion Focused Therapy), MI (Motivational Interviewing), and psychoeducation.
 All my Eating Disorder work is evidence-based and therefore meets the NICE guidelines.

 I also have additional training to work with Autism Spectrum Disorders.
-I particularly enjoy working with girls (aged 16+) and women who either have an ASD diagnosis, or who suspect they may fulfil the necessary criteria.
+I particularly enjoy working with women who either have an ASD diagnosis, or who suspect they may fulfil the necessary criteria.
 I also enjoy working with adults who have received a late ASD diagnosis and couples where one or both partners are autistic.

 I offer specialist trauma therapy using EMDR.